mnishiguchi/blog/_pages/about.md

 permalink: /about  # Specify the permalink because this file is not in the root.
 ---

+I plan to leverage my diverse skills and experiences in the areas of linguistics, counseling, customer service, engineering sales, etc to become a resourceful and unique developer.

 ## Linguistics

 At [Aichi Shukutoku University](http://www.aasa.ac.jp/) in Japan, I majored in Linguistics, with a specialization in Syntax.